Millisecond Cadence Radio Frequency Interference Filters: Filter Effects

 The response over DM similarly behaves as expected.
-Low DM pulses occupy a higher percentage of the band and more of the pulse gets removed by the highpass filter.
-At higher DM, the pulse occupies less of frequencies and less of the pulse is removed.
-This DM-response filter shows us that filtering introduced some variability, on order of 10\%, to the recovered S/N. This variability was expected, but we are surprised by size of the effect.
+Low DM pulses occupy a higher percentage of the band, and more of the pulse gets removed by the high-pass filter.
+At higher DM, the pulse occupies a smaller fraction of the frequency channels, and less of the pulse is removed.
+This DM-response filter shows us that filtering introduced some variability, on the order of 10\%, to the recovered S/N. This variability was expected, but we are surprised by the size of the effect.
 This variability comes from two sources.
 First, the background and the pulse are randomly generated.
 These realizations will have different random bright points both on and off the pulse that will get flagged.
-The flagging will cause random variation around the mean injected S/N. The second effect, for the MAD and composite filters, is as the pulse changes in DM, the pulse is spread out over different numbers of MAD sub-arrays.
+The flagging will cause random variations around the mean injected S/N. The second effect, for the MAD and Composite filters, is as the pulse changes in DM, the pulse is spread out over different numbers of MAD sub-arrays.
 If the pulse only occupies a small portion of the sub-array, more of the pulse could be flagged.
 If the pulse occupies a large portion of the sub-array, then the pulse statistics will drive the sub-array statistics and none of the pulse will be flagged.
 This filter-pulse interaction is determined by the characteristics of the pulse, the pulse phase relative to the filter sub-arrays, and DM.
-We partially marginalize over these last two qualities in Fig.~\ref{fig:filter_response} by using multiple pulses randomly phase shifted relative the filter and multiple DM averaged into a bin.
-We use the standard deviation of S/N in the DM bins to produce one sigma errors.
+We partially marginalize over these last two qualities in Fig.~\ref{fig:filter_response} by using multiple pulses randomly phase shifted relative to the filter and multiple DM averaged into a bin.
+We use the standard deviation of S/N in the DM bins to produce $1~\sigma$ errors.

-We can use these two plots to determine what filtering scheme would be useful.
+We can use these two plots to determine which filtering scheme would be useful.
 If we are interested in low DM pulses, we should use a less aggressive high-pass filter, or forgo this filtering step.
-If we expect bright pulses, we would forgo MAD filtering which has a poor response to pulse where S/N is above a few hundred.
-The former decision can be made by even during blind searched by consulting estimated dispersion measure modules, such as \citet[][]{ne2001} and \citet[][]{Yao_2017} for a given pointing direction and estimating a minimum reasonable DM.
+If we expect bright pulses, we would forgo MAD filtering, which has a poor response to a pulse where S/N is above a few hundred.
+The former decision can be made by even during blind searches by consulting estimated DM modules, such as \citet[][]{ne2001} and \citet[][]{Yao_2017} for a given pointing direction and estimating a minimum reasonable DM.
 Observations that need to discern between low DM astrophysical pulses and broadband RFI would be better served with an RFI reference and subtraction scheme, as described by \cite{Briggs_2000}.